Jill Duggar & Derick Dillard’s Sad Mission Trip Update: Death And A Health Scare

 “It’s not a vacation, that’s not why we’re there,” Derick recently told TLCme’s Danni Starr.
 “Honestly, if we were looking for a place that was nice to go, Central America—at least the part we’re in—wouldn’t be on the top of our list.”

 However, Jill Duggar and Derick Dillard couldn’t use donations to travel to popular vacation destinations like Cancun and The Bahamas.
 According to the Hollywood Gossip, the couple has asked fans to help fund their mission trip by donating money that will be used to pay their “monthly expenses for groceries, utilities, fuel, healthcare, etc.” The couple wants $24,000 to cover the rest of this mission trip term.
 It’s unclear whether they plan on using some of the donated money to pay for Jill’s maternity care.
-As People reports, the Counting On star is going to return to Arkansas in a few months to give birth to her second child.
+As People reported, the Counting On star is going to return to Arkansas in a few months to give birth to her second child.

 While Jill Duggar and Derick Dillard maintain that their mission trip is not a glorified vacation, Jill does admit that Derick’s mission work includes a lot of playtime.
 Derick hosts weekly soccer nights, and he’s discovered that playing basketball is “a good way to connect with guys in the area.”